 The demands of law school can place stress on individuals, relationships, and work and academic performance.
 Mitchell Hamline School of Law provides counseling services, assessments, and referrals for students when appropriate.
 Discussions are confidential; the counselor will not report your use of the services to the law school unless specifically permitted by the student in writing.
 (State/Federal confidentiality-exemptions apply.
 For clarification, please ask your counselor.)
 Areas of conversation can be reflective of personal concerns as well as those of an academic nature.
 Students use Counseling Services for normal life concerns as well as feeling of crisis.
 The counselors are experienced and licensed professionals, not otherwise connected with the law school.

-The school allows a maximum of 10 counseling sessions throughout your law school years.
-If more services are required, your MHSL counselor will refer you to providers in the community for ongoing care.
+Counseling Services is designed to provide short term counseling.
+If longer-term services are required, your MHSL counselor will refer you to providers in the community for ongoing care.

 Hours of Operation